SENSEi: Input-Sensitive Compilation for Accelerating GNNs: Background

 \subsection{Sparse Matrix Primitives}

-Computations used in GNN models can be modeled using both dense and sparse matrix computations~\cite{iclr2019:wang:dgl}.
-Dense matrix computations mainly consist of the general matrix multiplication (GEMM) that is widely found in other neural network models.
-The sparse computations mainly consist of two primitives.
-These are the generalized forms of sparse matrix dense matrix multiplication (SpMM) and sampled dense dense matrix multiplication (SDDMM).
-The standard SpMM and SDDMM use $+$ and $\times$ as the addition and multiplication operators, whereas in the generalized form, these can come from any semi-ring \cite{davis:graphblas}.
-We use $\oplus$ and $\otimes$ to signify these generalized addition and multiplication operators.
-Also, we use the notation $a_{i,j}$ to refer to the value at row $i$ and column $j$ of a given matrix $A$.
+We refer to matrix operations where at least one input is a sparse matrix representation, as sparse matrix primitives.
+For GNNs, two sparse matrix primitives are commonly used.
+These are the generalized forms of sparse matrix dense matrix multiplication (SpMM) and sampled dense-dense matrix multiplication (SDDMM).
+The standard SpMM and SDDMM use $+$ and $\times$ as the addition and multiplication operators, whereas in the generalized form, the operations can come from any semi-ring \cite{davis:graphblas}.
+We use $\oplus$ and $\otimes$ to signify these generalized addition and multiplication operators, and the notation $x_{i,j}$ to refer to the value at row $i$ and column $j$ of a given matrix $X$.

-\paragraph{Generalized sparse matrix dense matrix multiplication (g-SpMM)} g-SpMM takes one input sparse matrix $A$ and multiplies ($\otimes$) that by an input dense matrix $B$ to produce a dense output matrix $C$.
+\textbf{\textit{Generalized sparse matrix dense matrix multiplication (g-SpMM).}} g-SpMM takes one input sparse matrix $A$ and multiplies that by a dense matrix $B$ to produce a dense output matrix $C$.
 Equation~\ref{eqn:spmm} shows how $c_{i,k}$ of $C$ is computed.

 The computation mirrors that of GEMM.
 However, note that when $a_{i,j}$ is zero, there is no contribution to the output.
 Since $A$ is sparse, the majority of its entries are zeroes.
-Thus, SpMM leverages the sparsity of input matrix $A$ to skip any multiplications without contributions compared to GEMM.
+Thus, SpMM leverages the sparsity of input matrix $A$ to skip any unnecessary multiplications compared to GEMM.